-Graduate study in Ecology and Evolutionary Biology at Brown University leads to the Ph.D. degree.
-Incoming students may select their advisors from several faculty members working in a wide range of areas.
-Students also benefit from interactions with members of other programs and departments within the University, especially the graduate programs in Molecular and Cell Biology, Biochemistry, Physiology, Neuroscience, Applied Mathematics and Geological Sciences, Engineering, and Computer Science.
+Students seeking a Ph.D degree in Ecology and Evolutionary Biology at Brown choose an EEB faculty advisor within their area of specialization.
+Students benefit from the wide range of interests of faculty members within the department, as well as from interactions with members of other programs and departments within the University, especially the graduate programs in Molecular and Cell Biology, Biochemistry, Physiology, Neuroscience, Applied Mathematics, Earth and Environmental Sciences, Engineering, and Computer Science.

-Independent research begins early in the graduate program, which is designed to prepare students for careers in research and higher education.
+Independent research begins early in the graduate program, which is designed to prepare students for careers in higher education and research in either academic or non-academic settings.
 Each student develops a flexible course of preparation individually arranged to meet his or her specific needs.
 In addition to course work, students receive much of their training through seminars and colloquia.
 Seminars each semester address topics of particular interest to current graduate students, and weekly colloquia in each of the graduate programs on campus give students contact with visiting scientists from a wide variety of disciplines.

 Admission to graduate study is usually open only to candidates for the Ph.
 D. degree.
 Brown undergraduates may apply to complete a 5th year masters degree, as described in the 5th Year Masters Guidelines.

-Several EEB faculty members participate in the PhD program in computational biology.
-This program is administered by the Brown Center for Computational Molecular Biology (CCMB), a world-class center for research and scholarship in this new discipline.
+Several EEB faculty members are PhD trainers the graduate program in Computational Biology administered by the Brown Center for Computational Molecular Biology (CCMB), a world-class center for research and scholarship in this new discipline.

 Several EEB faculty members are PhD trainers in the Molecular and Cell Biology and Biochemistry Graduate Program (MCBGP) administered by the MCB Department.